samandtheera/cs50-final/README.md

 For example if you run "python movie-scaper.py 2020 10", this will pull information from 2011 to 2020.

 I have also created a file called 'table-movies.py' where you can run queries on this data using an SQLITE3 database.
-If this is not to your liking, I have also created 'movie-roster'.py where you can find the rank of any movie from the databases by running "python3 movie-roster.py YEAR RANK".
+If this is not to your liking, I have also created 'movie-roster'.py where you can find the rank of any movie from the databases by running "python3 movie-roster.py {year of your choosing} {rank of movie you want to know}".

 As a complete beginner to programming in general, I've had a great time learning the fundamentals with CS50.